Yonle/nodeJsVoip/Fork Notice.md

  - VoIP, is **NOT** Better with HTTP Polling, Since they're upgrade everytime, A audio will got cut a little and can caused a fatal issue.
  - We do not want to send a lot of request to server.
  - VoIP in Web, Only better with **Websocket**.
+I also using volatile event which is a feature by socket.io.
+More info can found at https://socket.io/docs/v4/emitting-events/#Volatile-events

 ## Frontend Changes
 ### 1. I modified `index.html`